PyWoody/SnakesInSpace/README.md

 <details>
 <summary>Threads and Blocking</summary>

-As mentioned previously, the Library will take care of all calls to `.dock`, `.orbit`, as well as handeling Cooldowns and making sure no actions are peformed while the `ship` is in transit.
+SnakesInSpace will take care of all calls to `.dock`, `.orbit`, as well as handeling Cooldowns and making sure no actions are peformed while the `ship` is in transit.
 The convenience of this does come at a cost: Blocking.

 If you start one action in a thread and attempt to perform another action on that `ship` in another thread, the Library will automatically block until the previous action has completed.